Will my hardwood scratch from dogs, children, etc.?

 You can use cleat nails or staples and nail about 8" apart.

-How do you know which size of hardwood flooring to install?
+How do I know which size of hardwood flooring to install?

-If it is new construction we recommend installing nothing wider than a 4 1/4" size.
-This is due to the fact that a new build will hold a lot of moisture and can take around a year to dry out.
+New Construction - If it is new construction, we recommend installing nothing wider than a 4 1/4" size plank.
+This is due to the fact that a new build will hold a lot of moisture and can take up to a year to dry out.

-Hardwood is like a sponge, if your home has a lot of moisture or high humidity your floor is at a higher risk of cupping.
+Hardwood is like a sponge, if your home has a lot of moisture or high humidity, your floor is at higher risk of cupping.
+We recommend using the smallest sized flooring (2 1/2" or 3 1/4"), or installing engineered hardwood flooring to reduce any chance of cupping in a new home.

 Which variety of hardwood flooring is the hardest?